One-loop QCD corrections to SSA in unweighted Drell-Yan processes: Introduction

+Very recently, \cite{Rein:2025a,Rein:2025b} give the one-loop correction to a single spin asymmetry $A_{UT}$ for $E_hd^3\sig/d^3 P_h$ in lepton-hadron scattering $l+p(s_\perp)\rightarrow h+X$.
+The final lepton is undetected.
+Please see eq.(1) of \cite{Rein:2025a} for the illustration of the asymmetry.
+Our method for collinear expansion is different from theirs.
+In \cite{Rein:2025a,Rein:2025b}, light-cone gauge is adopted.
+But we really find many common features for the one-loop corrections.
+For example, there are nonpole or integral contributions in virtual corrections, which come from the absorptive part of loop integrals rather than from an on-shell propagator.
+Especially, these nonpole contributions contain collinear divergences and have a different tensor structure from tree level hadronic tensor.
+However, these divergences can still be subtracted by one-loop corrections to $T_F(x,x)$.
+This is a new feature of twist-3 calculation.
+It is important for us to extend the method of this work to lepton-hadron scattering in future.

 The structure of this paper is as follows: Sec.2 is the kinematics for lepton angular distributions in Drell-Yan process; Sec.3 is the definition of all involved twist-3 distributions and their relations resulting from equation of motion of quark field.
 Our expansion formalism is also presented in this section; Sec.4 contains tree level results; Sec.5 contains one-loop virtual corrections; Sec.6 contains real corrections; Sec.7 is for the renormalization of twist-3 distribution function and collinear subtraction.
-The final hard coefficient is also given, which contains a divergence mentioned above; In Sec.8, we give an analysis based on eikonal approximation for the hard pole contribution.
-It is indicated that the uncancelled divergence is a soft divergence; Sec.9 is our summary.
+The final finite hard coefficients are also given; Sec.8 is our summary.